 3. Wood Sorrel

-Wood sorrel is a common weed throughout North America.
-It’s high in vitamin C and has a pleasant lemony flavor.
-If you’ve had sheep sorrel before, it’s flavor profile can be compared to that.
+Wood sorrel, part of the oxalis family of plants, is a common weed throughout North America.
+It's high in vitamin C and has a pleasant lemony flavor.
+If you've had sheep sorrel before, it's flavor profile can be compared to that.

 You can munch on the leaves raw or add them to a salad to add a hint of lemon.
 They also pair well with seafood and wild game.
 When preparing wood sorrel, pick off the flowers, leaves, and seed pods.
-All of these can be eaten, but tough stems should be discarded.
+All of these can be eaten, but young shoots are better and tough stems should be discarded.

-If you find purslane growing in the sidewalk cracks, don’t toss it in the yard waste pile!
-Purslane is high in Omega-3 fatty acids.
+If you find purslane growing in the sidewalk cracks, don't toss it in the yard waste pile!
+Purslane, also known as Portulaca oleracea, is high in Omega-3 fatty acids.
 Fatty acids are important for a healthy heart and nervous system, so tossing out purslane would be like tossing out a bottle of fish oil supplements.
 In Chinese medicine, purslane was used to heal inflammation and treat gastrointestinal issues such as diarrhea.
 So in a pinch, you might be happy you kept it around.

 Purslane is slightly sour with a lemony taste.
 When munching on it, know that it is a succulent so the leaves are crisp.
-Cook it, eat it raw, or pickle it if you like.
+Cook it, eat it raw or pickle it if you like.
 While it tends to grow abundantly in the cracks of the sidewalk, urban sidewalks are not the cleanest place.
-When foraging purslane, stick to your backyard instead.
+When foraging this edible weed, stick to your backyard instead.

 5. Lamb's Quarters

-In a pristine landscape, you my find lamb’s quarters to be invasive.
+In a pristine landscape, you might find lamb's quarters to be invasive.
 Also known as goosefoot and pigweed, it can crowd other plants in the garden.
-While you may not be fond of the looks, lamb’s quarters is totally edible.
-In fact, it’s not only edible, but it’s healthy!
+While you may not be fond of the looks, lamb's quarters is totally edible.
+In fact, it's not only edible, it's also healthy!

 Commonly known as a broadleaf plantain, plantains have been used medicinally to cure colds and flu.
 It contains anti-bacterial properties that reduce inflammation and soothe a sore throat.
-It’s nutritional benefits are similar to that of the dandelion, so health wise their a good weed to have on hand.
+Its nutritional benefits are similar to that of the dandelion, so health-wise they're a good weed to have on hand.